TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Computation complexity

-A HashMap is very efficient in its insertion, retrieving and removing operations.
+A hash map is very efficient in its insertion, retrieving and removing operations.
 That is because we use array indexes to do those operations.
-A HashMap has an average case complexity of `O(1)` for the following methods:
+A hash map has an average case complexity of `O(1)` for the following methods:
 - Insertion
 - Retrieving
 - Deletion

-Assuming we have a good HashMap written.
+Assuming we have a good hash map written.
 The worst case of those operations would be `O(n)` and that happens when we have all our data hashes to the same exact bucket.

-The Growth of our HashMap has the complexity of `O(n)` at all times.
+The Growth of our hash map has the complexity of `O(n)` at all times.

 ### Assignment